amalkrizy/DRGradingAI/README.md

 # DRGradingAI
-Repository utilizing Computational Methods for Biomedical Image Analysis specifically developed for the automatic grading of Diabetic Retinopathy in fundus eye images.
+Project repository utilizing Computational Methods for Biomedical Image Analysis for the automatic grading of Diabetic Retinopathy in fundus eye images.
 ---------------------------------------------------------------------------------------------------------------------------------
 This project was tested on Ubuntu 22.04 LTS with Python 3.10